 Check Bluetooth is turned on and Try to use camera and scan document continuity.

 Above mention, solutions work 99% of the case.
-Hope you enjoyed new Continuity camera featured on MacOS Mojave.
-Also, share your ideas to fix Continuity that helped you on the comment box.
-Follow and share this article on Facebook, Twitter or Google Plus,.
+Hope you enjoyed the new Continuity camera featured on MacOS.
+Also, share your ideas to fix Continuity that helped you in the comment box.
+Follow and share this article on Facebook, Twitter.